arekbauer/Cadence/README.md

 This project is currently a work in progress.

-Phase 1: Foundation & Authentication (In Progress)
+Phase 1: Foundation & Authentication (Complete)

     Project setup with Hilt and MVVM.

     Secure Spotify login and session persistence.

-Next Steps: Phase 2 - "Statify" Feature
+Phase 2 - "Statify" Features (In Progress)

     Fetch and display user's top tracks and artists.